Published online Oct 26, 2019. doi: 10.4252/wjsc.v11.i10.891

 Published online: October 26, 2019

-We performed a systematic literature search on PubMed and EMBASE to find randomized controlled clinical trials (RCT) investigating the effect of stem cell transplantation in children with CP.
-After the review, we performed a random-effects meta-analysis focusing on the change in gross motor function, which was quantified using the gross motor function measure.
-We calculated the pooled standardized mean differences of the 6- and/or 12-mo-outcome by the method of Cohen.
-We quantified the heterogeneity using the I-squared measure.
+With a systematic literature search on PubMed and EMBASE, we identified the eligible randomized controlled clinical trials (RCTs).
+We performed a random-effects meta-analysis focusing on the change in gross motor function and calculated the pooled standardized mean differences of the 6- and/or 12-mo-outcome.